stackabletech/beku.py/examples/README.md

 ## Test Suites

+Test suites are an optional property of the `test-definition.yaml` file.
+If no test suite is explicitly defined, a `default` test suite is generated that selects all test definitons without patching any dimensions.

 The folder `suites` contains an example on how to configure test suites.

 The file `suites/test/test-definition.yaml` shows example configurations for two test suites: